 1.74 X 2.30 X 3.10 = 12.40

-To understand the payout better imagine they are 3 separate bets starting with 300 m₿ and after each bet wins the full return is put on the next bet.
-It would look like this
+To understand the payout better imagine they are 3 separate bets starting with 300 m฿.
+After each bet wins, the full payout is put on the next bet, like this

-The first bet is on Chile, they win so
+The first bet is on Chile, that wins so

-This return is then put back into the parly on the next bet on South Korea which wins so
+This payout is then put on the next bet in the parlay, South Korea.
+That wins so

-Now that is put into the remaining leg of the parlay on Team USA which wins so
+Now that is put into the remaining leg of the parlay on Team USA.
+That wins so

 You won’t have to do this manually; the sportsbook will have various parlay options available at the click of a few buttons.
 If 5 out of 8 teams win the amount of your return will depend on what the odds were on those 5 teams.